top of page

 Recommended Instruments

-The recommended primary instrument for this strategy on Algocloud is TLT, which has shown the best historical results.
+The recommended primary instrument for this strategy in Algocloud is TLT.

 Pattern Day Trader

-The strategy statistically did not close any trades on the same day, so it does not meet the Pattern Day Trader (PDT) criteria.
+The strategy statistically did not close any trades on the same day, so it does not meet the criteria of a Pattern Day Trader (PDT).
 This means it can also be used on smaller accounts.

 Correlation

-The strategy is inversely correlated with most other strategies, which means it should balance a stock strategy portfolio well.
+The strategy is inversely correlated with most other strategies, which helps balance a stock strategy portfolio.
 This is a significant advantage.
-To check the correlation of the strategy with others, visit the correlation page.
+To check the strategy's correlation with others, visit the correlations page.

 Strengths of the strategy: